NCAR/CESM_postprocessing/README.md

 # CESM_postprocessing
 Github Project repository for the CESM post-processing tools documentation and issues tracking.

-Please see this repositories wiki for documentation.
+Please refer to the Wiki for documentation.

 ## Updating your local postprocessing sandbox
 The CESM post-processing code is still maintained in Subversion until we migrate all the